CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 helping the systems run smoothly.
 The following are some initial best practices to get the most out of CHTC without harming other users.
-Our goal is always to help you get your work done - if you think the following recommendations limits your capacity to run work, please contact us to discuss alternatives.
+Our goal is always to help you get your work done - if you think the following recommendations limit your capacity to run work, please contact us to discuss alternatives.

 **Never run computationally intensive tasks on the login nodes** for either system.
 As a rule of thumb, anything that runs for more than a few seconds, or